-For children, our sessions are much more fun.
-We introduce BSL through Question and Answer sessions or a translation of a short song into BSL.
 Children are very quick to embrace BSL as a language without feeling inhibited in the way adults do.
-They are also able to ask very direct and pertinent questions which lead to interesting discussions afterwards for teachers and team leaders.
+They are also able to ask very direct and pertinent questions which lead to interesting discussions afterwards for teachers and team leaders!

-We visit Scouts, Brownies, Home Education groups and schools and design our sessions specifically.
-They will vary depending on the age of the children and number in the group – this can be from 10 right up to the entire school.
-The sessions blend in with particular school curriculum topics or book weeks.
-We are very flexible and can attend short morning assemblies, Q&A sessions, whole classroom lessons, whole teaching days and after school clubs.
+We design our sessions specifically for the group, depending on the age of the children and number in the group – this can be from 10 right up to the entire school.
+The session can link with school curriculum topics or book weeks; or badges which are being studied.

-If you would like to consider a BSL afterschool club, a BSL Q&A Assembly, would like us to run a Deaf Awareness event or teach your staff BSL, please contact us.
+If you are interested in booking a session for your organisation, or would like us to run a Deaf Awareness event or teach your staff BSL, please contact us.

 Kathleen taught BSL to Key Stage 1 and 2 assemblies.

 “I just wanted to say thank you both for coming to Beaufort and sharing the knowledge you have.
 The children really enjoyed this experience. ” Sam Jaycock, Beaufort School, Woking.